-Measuring Setback Standard for Attached Houses and Duplexes
+Figure 120-13 Measuring Setback Standard for Attached Houses and Duplexes

-D. Detached houses.
+D. Reduced setbacks for Ddetached houses.

 - 1. Reduced side setbacks.
 For land divisions that include lots created for detached houses, where the lots are at least 25 feet wide, the detached houses may have their side setbacks reduced to 3 feet on lot lines internal to the land division site.
-The reduced side setbacks must be shown on the supplemental plan of the land division at the time of final plat approval.
+The reduced side setbacks must be approved as part of the land division Preliminary Planshown on the supplemental plan of the land division at the time of final plat approval.
 Eaves may project up to one foot into the reduced side setback.
 All building setbacks around the perimeter of the land division site are those of the base zone. - 2.
 Permit-Ready houses.
 Chapter 33.278 contains provisions for Permit-Ready houses on narrow lots.